GDPR - General Data Protection Regulation

 What is GDPR?

-The change will mean that anyone who processes personal or sensitive data needs to make sure they are meeting key guidelines to protect data.
+The law means that anyone who processes personal or sensitive data needs to make sure they are meeting key guidelines to protect data.

 How does this impact childcare practitioners?

-Childcare practitioners will need to assess their use of data and look at how they gather, hold, and share any personally identifiable information, which includes anything that can be used to identify a specific person.
+Childcare practitioners should assess their use of data and look at how they gather, hold, and share any personally identifiable information, which includes anything that can be used to identify a specific person.

-This will include introducing a new policy, informing parents of the changes, informing parents how you use their data, and taking steps within your setting to make sure all data and information is secure.
+You will need to ensure that you have included GDPR in your policies and procedures, inform parents how you use their data, and take steps within your setting to make sure all data and information is secure.

-Preparing for the GDPR should not require you to spend lots of money; you should beware of targeted marketing suggesting you need to purchase costly training and/or resources to be compliant.
+Meeting the requirements of GDPR should not require you to spend lots of money; you should beware of targeted marketing suggesting you need to purchase costly training and/or resources to be compliant.
 The Information Commissioner’s Office has produced some free guidance.

 What resources does PACEY have to support practitioners?